December 1, 2022 By Mark Kantrowitz

 Fresh Start Program

 The Fresh Start program is a new program that provides some relief for borrowers who were in default on their federal student loans before the pandemic.
 Under the new program, a borrower’s eligibility for federal student aid (including Federal Pell Grants and Federal Work-Study) will be restored.
-In addition, borrowers have one year after the end of the student loan payment pause (i.e. end of 2023) to enroll in a repayment plan, including the income-driven repayment option.
+In addition, borrowers have one year after the end of the student loan payment pause (i.e. sometime in 2024) to enroll in a repayment plan, including the income-driven repayment option.
 There are additional details on the program that can be found at U.S. Department of Educational – Federal Student Aid.

 Options for Private Student Loans